2014 Portuguese Socialist Party prime ministerial primary: Calendar

 Nominations for the candidacy were opened on 15 July 2014 and closed on 14 August 2014.
-To be able to vote, voters had to registered between 15 July 2014 and 12 September 2014.
+To be able to vote, voters had to register between 15 July 2014 and 12 September 2014.

 Conditions

 Unlike previous Socialist Party leadership elections, this was the first primary to be open to the general public.
 In order to participate to the open primary, voters had to meet the following conditions:

-Members of the party are automatically registered to vote;